Festivius/graphing-calculator/README.md

 # Graphing Calculator
 A simple and interactive web-based graphing calculator that allows users to input mathematical equations, validate them, and visualize the results.
+Built with Python, JavaScript, HTML, and CSS.

 # Features
 - User-friendly interface